chtka/cltr/README.md

+# Clinical Trials Analysis
 Web scraper for ClinicalTrials.gov and other websites.
+Uploads data to Amazon S3.